nayabw/DTMF_Tones/README.md

 ## Who?
 [W5AC](http://w5ac.tamu.edu) is Texas A&M University's Amateur Radio Club, and I am an amateur radio operator serving on the executive committee (as of writing).

+## How?
+This project uses [TarosDSP](https://github.com/JorenSix/TarsosDSP), which is licensed under GNU General Public License v3.0.